-26 Cancellation of confiscation order, and compensation, where 22

-07 absconder acquitted 33

-27 Cancellation of confiscation order, and compensation, where 2.4

-20 absconder returns 34

-28 Variation of confiscation order, and compensation, where absconder 2.5

-20.4 returns 33

-28A Enforcement of confiscation orders in a country or territory outside 2.

-Jersey 36

-PART 3 36

-MONEY LAUNDEDDIG -

-MONEY LAUNDERING 36

-29 Criminal property 36

-30 Offences of dealing with criminal property

-31 Concealment etc. of criminal property

-32 Protection for disclosures, and defence of intended disclosure

-33 Restrictions on further disclosure

-34 Further disclosure permitted for certain purposes

-34A Failure to disclose knowledge or suspicion of money laundering

-34B Statutory defences

-34C Cases to which Article 34A does not apply

-34D Failure in a financial institution to report to designated police officer,

-designated customs officer or nominated officer 42

-34E Designated police and customs officers

-35 Tipping off and interference with material

-36 Financial services business

-37 Procedures to prevent and detect money laundering

-31 Trocedures to prevent and detect money laundering 40

-PART 4 47

-EXTERN NAL CONFISCATION ORDERS 47

-38 Recognition of external confiscation orders 47

-39 Registration of external confiscation orders

-200000000000000000000000000000000000000

-PART 5 48

-MICCEI LANEOUS 48

-MISCEL LANEOUS 40

-40 Investigations relating to proceeds of criminal conduct 48

-41 Authority for search 50

-41A Financial information and monitoring 51

-41B Financial intelligence gathering etc.

-42

-42A Regulations

-43 Orders

-44 Rules of Court

-45 Citation

-SCHED TIT E 1 54

-SCHED ULE I 54

-OFFENC ES FOR WHICH CONFISCATION ORDERS MAY BE MADE 54
+25 Compensation where defendant not convicted .32 26 Cancellation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder acquitted .
+33 27 Cancellation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder returns 28 Variation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder returns 28A Enforcement of confiscation orders or instrumentalities forfeiture orders in a coun itry 28B or territory outside Jersey PART 3 38 MONEY LAUNDERING 38 29 Criminal property .38 30 Offences of dealing with criminal property .
+38 31 Concealment etc. of criminal property .39 32 Protection for disclosures, and defence of intended disclosure .
+40 33 Restrictions on further disclosure 34 Further disclosure permitted for certain purposes .41 34A Failure to disclose knowledge or suspicion of money laundering 34B Statutory defences 34C Cases to which Article 34A does not apply .
+43 34D Failure in a financial institution to report to the FIU or nominated officer 34E · .
+45 35 Tipping off and interference with material .
+45 35A Failure to prevent money laundering 36 Financial services business .
+47 37 Procedures to prevent and detect money laundering .
+48 PART 4 49 EXTERNA AL CONFISCATION ORDERS 49 38 Recognition of external confiscation orders .
+49 39 Registration of external confiscation orders PART 5 50 MISCELL ANEOUS 50 39A Offences by bodies corporate and others .50 40 Investigations relating to proceeds of criminal conduct or instrumentalities .51 41 Authority for search 41A Financial information and monitoring .
+54 41B Financial intelligence gathering etc. .
+55 42 .55 42A Regulations .55 43 Orders .55 44 Rules of Court .56 44A Consequential and transitional provisions in connection with commencement of Proceeds of Crime (Amendment No. 6) (Jersey) Law 2022 .
+56